-There can be no certainty in relation to these matters, especially with regards to uncertainties pertaining to Covid-19.
+There can be no certainty in relation to these matters.
 However, the directors consider it appropriate to prepare the financial statements on the going concern basis.
 The financial statements do not include any adjustments that would result from a failure to ensure repayment of the amounts due to Lupin Limited.